“You are the average of the five people you spend the most time with.”–Jim Rohn

-The past nine months have been lonely.
-Many of us have been separated from friends, family members and loved ones.
-It’s been a long time since we’ve been able to meet new people and form new relationships.
-But if there’s any sort of silver lining, it‘s this: we’ve been given a rare opportunity to meet ourselves.
+The months of pandemic solitude have been lonely, especially for those of us who relish lots of social interaction.
+Many of us were separated from friends, family members, and loved ones.
+It was a long period without meeting new people and forming in-person relationships.
+But if there’s any silver lining, it‘s this: we’ve had (and might still have) a rare opportunity to meet ourselves.

 Two years ago, I was sitting behind a desk as a data analyst.
-Coding, being a repetitive process, allowed my mind to wander; I started listening to the philosopher and lecturer, Alan Watts via YouTube.
+Coding, being a repetitive process, allowed my mind to wander.
+I started listening to the late Alan Watts, a philosopher, and lecturer, on YouTube.
 His talks changed the way I look at life and my surroundings.

-He famously states “Trying to define yourself is like trying to bite your own teeth.”
+He famously said, “Trying to define yourself is like trying to bite your own teeth.”
 It’s near impossible.
-He follows this up by saying “We seldom realize, for example that our most private thoughts and emotions are not our own.
-For we think in terms of languages and images which we did not invent, but which were given to us by our society.”
+He followed this up by saying, “We seldom realize, for example, that our most private thoughts and emotions are not our own because we think in terms of languages and images that we did not invent but were given by our society.”

 Read that again.

-It is challenging to truly understand who you are.
-And all too often we let others decide who we should be.
-The first step is understanding who we’re not.
+It is truly a challenge to understand who we are, and all too often, we let others try to persuade us of who we should be.
+The first step is understanding who we are not.
 Find more Alan Watts quotes here.

-Two weeks ago, we published an article about the power of community.
+We recently published an article about the power of community.
 In it, I wrote about how building a community has to start with yourself.
-It’s important to have a support network of people around you but it has to start with internal affirmations.
-After that, you’ll find the people you surround yourself with are more in line with who you are and they will become your strongest supporters if they’re not already.
+It’s important to have a support network of people around you, and a good way to start is with positive, internal affirmations.
+After that, you’ll find the people you surround yourself with are more in line with who you are, and they will become your strongest supporters if they are not already.

-The pandemic has been tough and quarantine has been lonely but we’ve been gifted with a once in a lifetime opportunity to learn about who we are and build ourselves anew.
+The pandemic has been tough, and quarantine has been lonely, but we’ve been gifted with a once-in-a-lifetime opportunity to learn about who we really are and to envision ourselves anew.
 It’s also an opportunity to build our communities anew.

 Here are three things you can do to build a positive community: